Milestones

 2007

-- Olympus Medical Systems Group introduces Endo Capsule in the United States.
+- Olympus Medical Systems Group introduced Endo Capsule in the United States.

 - New E-3 digital SLR camera released in conjunction with three, new Supersonic Wave Drive Zuiko Digital lenses.